After years of testing, here's a definitive list of the best mascaras in existence

 How we test the best mascara formulas

 We've trialled and tested so many mascaras over the years that we've genuinely lost count.
-From Bobbi Brown's Smokey Eye Mascara – a cult classic – to Charlotte Tilbury's Pillow Talk Push Up Lashes, which has taken the industry by storm, we've done our fieldwork.
+From Bobbi Brown's Smokey Eye Mascara – a cult classic – to Charlotte Tilbury's Pillow Talk Push Up Lashes, which took the industry by storm, we've done our fieldwork.
 And what we can definitively say is that the best mascaras really do have transformative effects.

 So how do we test?
 There are certain things that we look out for when testing any new mascara that lands in our laps.
 We're interested in things like the wand - bristle type and shape; the effect on lashes - whether it adds volume or length (or both?!); the formula - can you feel it on your lashes or does it nourish those tiny hairs? and finally the price.
+(Read more about how we test products.)

 Keep on scrolling for the best mascaras the industry has to offer.
 You're sure to find your new favourite...

-The best mascaras of 2023
+The best mascaras of 2024

 1. Jones Road The Mascara